Colorado Prescription Drug Affordability Review Board & Advisory Council

 The Governor appointed the following Prescription Drug Affordability Board Members on September 27, 2021:

-The Board will appoint an Advisory Council to provide stakeholder engagement and input to the Board on prescription drug affordability.
-The Advisory Council will consist of 15 members with varied experience in health care.
-To the extent possible the Board shall appoint members who have experience serving underserved communities and who reflect the state’s diversity in terms of race, immigration status, income, disability, age, gender identity, and geography.
-Advisory Council meetings will be held every 3 months.
+The Board has appointed a 15 member Advisory Council to provide stakeholder input to the Board on prescription drug affordability.
+To the extent possible, the Board appointed members who have experience serving underserved communities and who reflect the state’s diversity in terms of race, immigration status, income, disability, age, gender identity, and geography.

 Council members must have knowledge of at least one of the following subject matters: